-Section 1.
+- Section 1.
 OGR&C Background Procedures.
-In addition to assisting an applicant or licensee with completion of the Personal and Uniform History Statement, the authorized OGR&CGRA employees licensing personnel may also perform but not be limited to, the following as applicable:

-- A. PMO, Class A, and B, & C Licenses: - Contact county criminal history agency based on residence history, credit report and motor vehicle report. - Submit relevant information and fingerprints to Minnesota Department of Public Safety or NIGC for receipt of Minnesota Bureau of Criminal Apprehension report or FBI Report.

-- Conduct reference checks on personal/character references and previous gaming licenses. - Review iInternal investigations. - TConsult tribal courts.; if applicable, when possible - Query Office of Foreign Asset Control (OFAC) sanctions list. - 3.7.
-Search sSocial media.
-Investigate and update criminal history report by submitting relevant information to the county criminal history agency or Minnesota Department of Public Safety or NIGC, on an annual basis after date of hire. - B. Class DC Licenses Registration: - 1.
-Contact county criminal history agency based on residence history, credit report and motor vehicle report and motor vehicle report - Conduct reference checks on personal/character references. - PerformReview internal investigations. - Query Office of Foreign Asset Control (OFAC) sanctions list., if applicable; - Search social media. - a, if applicable; and - Submit relevant information to Minnesota Department of Public Safety for receipt of Minnesota Bureau of Criminal Apprehension report. - Contact relevant agency for receipt of motor vehicle report for valet positions, shuttle driver positions and all other drivers of company vehicles. - Conduct reference checks on personal/character references and previous gaming licenses. - Investigate and update criminal history report by submitting relevant information to the county criminal history agency on an annual basis after date of hire After licensure, every odd year on the Licensee's date of hire, submit information to the Minnesota Department of Public Safety for receipt of Minnesota Bureau of Criminal Apprehension report. - Section 2.
+In addition to assisting an applicant/licensee with completion of the Personal and Uniform History Statement, authorized GRA employees may also perform, but not be limited to, the following, as applicable: - A. PMO, Class A, B, & C Licenses: - 1.
+Contact county criminal history agency based on residence history, credit report and motor vehicle report. - 2.
+Submit relevant information and fingerprints to Minnesota Department of Public Safety or NIGC for receipt of Minnesota Bureau of Criminal Apprehension report or FBI Report. - 3.
+Conduct reference checks on personal/character references and previous gaming licenses. - 4.
+Review internal investigations. - 5.
+Consult tribal courts. - 6.
+Query Office of Foreign Asset Control (OFAC) sanctions list. - 7.
+Search social media. - B. Class D Registration: - 1.
+Contact county criminal history agency based on residence history and motor vehicle report. - 2.
+Conduct reference checks on personal/character references. - 3.
+Review internal investigations. - 4.
+Query Office of Foreign Asset Control (OFAC) sanctions list. - 5.
+Search social media. - Section 2.
 Eligibility Determination.
-The OGR&C licensing personnel (or the Executive Director or authorized GRA employees) shall review the results of all background investigative reports above to determine: - A. If the information in the reports conflict with the information provided on the Personal and Uniform History Statement; - B. If the information in the reports violate the standards contained in DGR 7bb or the Tribal-State Compacts; - C. If employment of a person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming; and - D. If the information in the reports creates or enhances the danger of internal theft or fraud.
+The Executive Director or authorized GRA employees shall review the results of all background investigative reports above to determine: - A. If the information in the reports conflict with the information provided on the Personal and Uniform History Statement; - B. If the information in the reports violate the standards contained in DGR 7b or the Tribal-State Compacts;

+- C. If employment of a person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming; and - D. If the information in the reports creates or enhances the danger of internal theft or fraud.
 The Executive Director shall consider the nature of the position applied for to determine the nature of any potential threat to Band assets. - Section 3.
 Waiver of Eligibility Requirements.
-If an applicant fails to meet the minimum requirements for a gaming license set forth by DGR 7b, the applicant may request a waiver of such requirements.

-- A. In addition to the standard Gaming License Application requirements, waiver requests must include: - 1.
+If an applicant fails to meet the minimum requirements for a gaming license set forth by DGR 7b, the applicant may request a waiver of such requirements. - A. In addition to the standard Gaming License Application requirements, waiver requests must include: - 1.
 Any documents pertaining to court ordered treatment or programs; - 2.
 Any documents regarding release from a State or Federal penitentiary; and - 3.
 At least three (3) personal affidavits attesting to the character and rehabilitation of the applicant.
-The affidavits must: - (a) Be from a person unrelated to the applicant; - (b) State how long the person has known the applicant (minimum of five three (35) years); - (c) Contain a verifiable physical or mailing address; and - (d) Be notarized. - B. Upon receipt of the required information, the Executive Director will assess the information, issue a compliance recommendation and place the recommendation on the agenda for the next GRA Board meeting.
+The affidavits must: - (a) Be from a person unrelated to the applicant; - (b) State how long the person has known the applicant (minimum of three (3) years); - (c) Contain a verifiable physical or mailing address; and - (d) Be notarized. - B. Upon receipt of the required information, the Executive Director will assess the information, issue a Compliance Recommendation and place the recommendation on the agenda for the next GRA Board meeting.
 The applicant will be notified by certified mail of the time, date and location of the licensing hearing.
 The applicant must attend the hearing in person.
-The applicant may submit a written request to appear from any GRA office by phone. - B-C. The waiver request applicant may also include a personal statement or other supporting documentation attesting to his or her rehabilitation. - C.D.
-Nothing in this Section requires the GRA Board to grant a waiver request.
+The applicant may submit a written request to appear from any GRA office by phone. - C. The waiver request applicant may also include a personal statement or other supporting documentation attesting to his or her rehabilitation. - D. Nothing in this section requires the GRA Board to grant a waiver request.